KeithWilliamsGMIT/Graph-Theory-Project/README.md

 MERGE (c)-[:HAS]->(d);
 ```

 Using a similar query to the one above we can create all course, year group and student group nodes.
+This is a slightly longer query as the `courses.csv` contains a lot of different data.
+First, `USING` the match keyword, find the department node with a name value that matches the department column in the line of data.
+Next, using `MERGE`, check if a course node with the given course_code exists.
+If not, create it.
+Then set the properties title and line.
+It's important to set these after using merge and not in it as some courses might have the same course code but a different title or level, which would lead to duplicate courses.
+Next, create a relationship between the department and course, course and year group and year group and student group nodes.
+If the year and student group nodes do not exist then create them.

 ```
 LOAD CSV WITH HEADERS FROM "file:///courses.csv" AS line